LEE -- Sixth-graders at Lee Elementary School are getting ready to weather the task of teaching this week.

 They've compared the weather conditions on the sheltered south side of the school with the often windswept west side, and the north side, which is typically 5 degrees colder or more.

 "It's been good to go outside and learn how to read these things," class member Kenyatta Williams said.
-All the students in the class

 In addition to collecting their own data, Abrams has shown students how to access an online database that's part of the national WeatherBug Schools Program, which allows student weather watchers to record and compare their data with information collected by students at other schools.